top of page

 Tired of being Tired?
 The Impact of Fatigue on Everyday Life

-Writer: Cammie Acevedo, APRNCammie Acevedo, APRN
+• Writer: Cammie Acevedo, APRN

 We all know the feeling: dragging yourself out of bed, hitting the snooze button one too many times, and barely making it through the day without wanting to curl up for a nap.
 Fatigue isn’t just about feeling sleepy; it can impact your productivity, mood, relationships, and overall well-being.
 But that doesn't mean you have to accept being tired as your new normal.